 Even though I will never know what else this specific iteration of the band could have done, I am eternally thankful for what they did.
 They poured their hearts and souls into this record and it would be greedy to ask for more.
 So, to Gersh, Billy, Rick, Gordon, Tommy, Chris, and Brown, thank you.
 Thank you for giving me and so many others an album we will cherish for the rest of our lives.

-Postscript: On June 29th at The New Hope Community Church in Brentwood Tennessee, my two brothers and I will be attending the Freedom 30th Anniversary Concert.
-Many of the members of the band will be there to perform along with some special guests.
-I am beyond excited.
+Postscript: On June 29th at The New Hope Community Church in Brentwood Tennessee, I attended the Freedom 30th Anniversary Concert.
+Many of the members of the band were there to perform along with some special guests.
+Read the review of the concert HERE.